NASCAR All-Star Race 2020: Start time, TV, stream, lineups - NBC Sports

 TV/RADIO: FS1 will televise the race.
 Coverage begins at 7 p.m.
 Motor Racing Network’s radio coverage will begin at 6:30 p.m. and also can be heard at mrn.com.
 SiriusXM NASCAR Radio will carry the broadcast.

-FORECAST: For the All-Star Open, wunderground.com forecasts partly cloudy skies, a high of 87 degrees and chance of rain at the start.
-For the All-Star Race, it forecasts a high of 81 degrees and no chance of rain.
+FORECAST: For the All-Star Open, wunderground.com forecasts partly cloudy skies, a high of 85 degrees and 2% chance of rain at the start.
+For the All-Star Race, it forecasts a high of 80 degrees and 2% chance of rain.

 LAST ALL-STAR RACE: Kyle Larson beat Kevin Harvick and Kyle Busch to claim his All-Star Race win.